jhonvo/Puzzling/README.md

 # Puzzling
+Objectives: <br>
+Implement different algorithms in java. <br>
+Practice Array and ArrayList. <br>
+Practice loops. <br>
-Objectives: Implement different algorithms in java.
-Practice Array and ArrayList.
-Practice loops.
-Learn and use the Random class.
+Learn and use the Random class. <br>
 Call methods from within other methods in the same class.